LuckyPrayer/mc-server/docs/IMPROVEMENTS.md

 echo "RCON_PASSWORD=$(openssl rand -base64 32)" >> .env
 ```

+## Project Cleanup & Reorganization (Nov 29, 2025)

+### Changes Made

+**1. Removed Obsolete `plugin-configs/` Directory**
+- The old `plugin-configs/` directory contained only placeholder READMEs
+- With the templating system, plugin configs are now generated directly in `/data/plugins/` at runtime
+- Removed the directory and its volume mounts from docker-compose files
+- This simplifies the project structure and eliminates confusion

+**2. Consolidated Documentation**
+- Created `docs/` directory for better organization
+- Moved 6 documentation files:
+  - `IMPROVEMENTS.md` → `docs/IMPROVEMENTS.md`
+  - `TEMPLATING_GUIDE.md` → `docs/TEMPLATING_GUIDE.md`
+  - `TEMPLATE_IMPLEMENTATION.md` → `docs/TEMPLATE_IMPLEMENTATION.md`
+  - `TEMPLATES_QUICKREF.md` → `docs/TEMPLATES_QUICKREF.md`
+  - `DOCKER_PUBLISHING.md` → `docs/DOCKER_PUBLISHING.md`
+  - `HARBOR_SETUP.md` → `docs/HARBOR_SETUP.md`
+- Updated all references in README.md

+**3. Cleaned Up `config/` Directory**
+- Removed obsolete `server.properties.example` (replaced by templates)
+- Added comprehensive `config/README.md` explaining the generated nature of this directory
+- Updated `.gitignore` to use wildcard patterns for all generated config types

+**4. Updated Ignore Files**
+- `.gitignore`: Added wildcard patterns for config files, documented the docs/ structure
+- `.dockerignore`: Excluded docs/ directory from Docker builds, kept templates/

+**5. Updated All Documentation References**
+- Fixed paths in README.md to point to docs/ directory
+- Updated all examples to reflect the removal of plugin-configs/
+- Changed commands to use `docker exec` for inspecting plugin configs inside containers

+### Benefits

+✅ **Clearer structure** - Documentation in one place, generated files clearly separated
+✅ **Less confusion** - No more wondering why plugin-configs/ was empty
+✅ **Simpler setup** - One less directory to manage
+✅ **Better patterns** - Template system is now the single source of truth
+✅ **Smaller Docker context** - Documentation excluded from builds

+### Migration Notes

+If you have an existing deployment:
+- The `plugin-configs/` directory is no longer used and can be safely deleted
+- Plugin configurations will be generated fresh in the container's `/data/plugins/` directory
+- No action needed if using the template system correctly

+---

 ## Questions or Issues?

 If you encounter any problems with these improvements: